Financial-Times/origami-website/_tutorials/new-component/create-a-new-component-part-8.md

 ## Initial Release

 Lets release the first version our new component.
-This will display our component in the Origami Registry and send a Slack notification to `#origami-support`.
+This will display our component in the Origami Registry and send a Slack notification to `{{site.data.contact.slack}}`.

 Our first release will be `1.0.0` following the [semver specification](https://semver.org/).
 Origami components [do not release versions lower than 1.0.0](https://origami.ft.com/spec/v1/components/#component-release) but you may choose to release a beta `1.0.0-beta.1` again following the [semver specification](https://semver.org/).